sambacha/vscode-texinfo/README.md

 ## About

-This project is an extension of Visual Studio Code which aims at improving user experience for editing Texinfo documents.
+vscode-texinfo is an extension of Visual Studio Code which aims at improving user experience for editing Texinfo documents.

 Major features include:
 * Syntax Highlighting
 * Code Completion
 * HTML Preview
+* Block Folding
-* Block Folding & Breadcrumb Navigation
+* Breadcrumb Navigation
 * Diagnostics

-## Documentation
+## Getting Started

+For instructions about how to install, use, and contribute to vscode-texinfo, see the [online user manual](https://nongnu.org/vscode-texinfo/manual).